Save money without changing your digits.

 Why you might not want to use this method

-But for me, those calls are the reason I’m now paying just £10 a month for 8GB of data with Three, rather than the standard price of £12 for 4Gb – that’s double the data for £2 less!
+But for me, those calls are the reason I was able to cut my monthly bill without switching away.
+I now pay just £8 a month for 12GB of data with Three, rather than the standard price of £12.

 Each time I’ve called up Three to get a PAC having found a cheaper deal elsewhere, they’ve come back with a huge saving.
-And two out of those three times I’ve taken the deal.
+And four out of five times I’ve taken the deal.
 So it really can pay to go through the pain of a 20-minute chat (they really can be painful) for some substantial savings.
+In fact, maybe try live text chat instead so you can do something else at the same time!

-My main tip if you do choose to phone up is not to take the first offer.
+My main tip if you do choose to haggle is not to take the first offer.
 They need to beat or at least match what you can get elsewhere.
 So do some research before calling, and do take into account extras you might get.
-I actually use the worldwide roaming and data tethering with Three so I factored in how much they could be worth to me.

 Of course, even with a text message PAC request there’s nothing to stop your old network calling up and trying to get you to change your mind, so if you really don’t want to make that initial call you could always give that a go.